 Establishing a simple, regular and structured process of gathering feedback from clients and staff puts you on the path to consider innovating your services.

-We recommend and support the creation of 'innovation groups' within your organisation to meet regularly to consider the feedback coming in.
+We recommend and support the creation of 'Innovation Groups' within your organisation.
+They should meet regularly to consider the feedback coming in.
 Reward up and coming 'high flyers' with a seat at the innovation table.
 In the company of more experienced heads you might just be amazed by what they come up with, and hopefully, so will your clients.

 We'd love to discuss this further with you so don't hesitate to get in touch.